progsysseminar15/progsys/writeups/McSherry15.md

 In general, I think we can think of progressive systems as differential dataflows, with facts / updates accumulated over (partially ordered) time.
 Is this a useful representation?
 Does it buy us any expressive power or computational advantages?

+### Gabe Fierro

+I hope people aren't put off by the Rust in the blog post, but it really is incidental to the main ideas here; there's nothing Rust-specific here.
+Differential dataflow, the idea that he's implementing here, uses a graph
+concept: vertices as the points of computation and edges as the direction of data between them.
+Each node stores the history of differences computed there, which enables efficient updates of data.
+At the best case, you can either tell that a computation does not need to be re-run in the face of new input or a new input value to the first node might only involve computation at the last node (or a handful of inbetween nodes).

+There's the same augmented logical timestamps we see in Naiad, and seem much more like versions of data here.
+This blog post doesn't go into much detail, but I think that in order to support the necessary decomposition of a process into a sequence of differences, you need similar guarantees to the monotonicity, associativity and communativity for lattices.
+It does need some process that allows differencing across an arbitrary partial order rather than a sequence.
+So, it seems like there is some reordering that can happen in terms of how differences are applied?
+It does this for some portion of a value.
+I think if we consider the input to be an array, this makes sense.
+Then, they can use the partial reordering of differences to reduce the number of computations that need to be done, and gives a notion of dependence between steps.
+I think this helps with new versions of data. it'd be nice to get some more information